Northern Dynasty Minerals (TSE:NDM) Trading Down 29% Following Insider Selling

-Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK)’s share price dropped 29% on Thursday following insider selling activity.
+Shares of Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK) dropped 29% during mid-day trading on Friday after an insider sold shares in the company.
 The company traded as low as C$1.41 and last traded at C$2.23.
-Approximately 8,945,346 shares were traded during trading, an increase of 744% from the average daily volume of 1,059,950 shares.
+Approximately 8,945,346 shares traded hands during mid-day trading, an increase of 744% from the average daily volume of 1,059,950 shares.
 The stock had previously closed at C$3.14.

-Specifically, Director Michael Heatwole sold 102,000 shares of the firm’s stock in a transaction on Monday, July 14th.
+Specifically, Director Ronald William Thiessen sold 600,000 shares of the stock in a transaction dated Monday, July 14th.
+The shares were sold at an average price of C$3.01, for a total transaction of C$1,803,600.00.
+Also, Director Michael Heatwole sold 102,000 shares of the stock in a transaction dated Monday, July 14th.
 The stock was sold at an average price of C$2.94, for a total transaction of C$300,186.00.
-Also, Senior Officer Stephen Hodgson sold 200,000 shares of the firm’s stock in a transaction on Monday, July 14th.
-The shares were sold at an average price of C$3.03, for a total value of C$606,400.00.
-In related news, Director James Eduard Fueg sold 51,000 shares of Northern Dynasty Minerals stock in a transaction that occurred on Monday, July 14th.
-The shares were sold at an average price of C$2.95, for a total transaction of C$150,450.00.
+In other news, Senior Officer Stephen Hodgson sold 200,000 shares of Northern Dynasty Minerals stock in a transaction that occurred on Monday, July 14th.
+The shares were sold at an average price of C$3.03, for a total transaction of C$606,400.00.

 Northern Dynasty Minerals Price Performance